The Circulation Department - An Overview

 What are the reciprocal lending privileges?

-Graduate students, faculty and staff affiliated with Kansas Regents Universities and Washburn University and who have borrowing privileges at their respective libraries may borrow items from William Allen White Library.Students, faculty and staff from Flint Hills Technical College who have borrowing privileges at Flint Hills Technical College are also granted borrowing privileges from William Allen White Library.To find complete information on reciprocal borrowing, please use the link provided to the left.
+Graduate students, faculty and staff affiliated with Kansas Regents Universities and Washburn University and who have borrowing privileges at their respective libraries may borrow items from William Allen White Library.Students, faculty and staff from Flint Hills Technical College who have borrowing privileges at Flint Hills Technical College are also granted borrowing privileges from William Allen White Library.To find complete information on reciprocal borrowing, please contact the service desk.